navapbc/tf-ecs-example/docs/demo.md

 ## Set an AWS Parameter

-If you look in [basic-app/Dockerfile](../basic-app/Dockerfile), you see that we have launched the nodejs application with something called parameter-store-exec.
-This is what makes AWS Parameters available to the application.
+If you look in [basic-app/Dockerfile](../basic-app/Dockerfile), you see that we have launched the nodejs application with [parameter-store-exec](https://github.com/cultureamp/parameter-store-exec).
+This is the simple go binary that makes AWS Parameters available to the application.

 In [templates/vpc/iam.tf](../templates/vpc/iam.tf), you can see that the cluster instances will have access to a parameter namespace, named after your vpc: e.g /ecs-example-vpc/*.